TongWu/IT5001-SoftwareDevFundamental/README.md

 ## 0. Introductions

-### 0.0 Disclaimer and Referrences
+### 0.0 Disclaimer and References

 - This repo is the self-organized warehouse for National University of Singapore, School of Computing, Course IT5001: Software Development Fundamentals.

 - This is the self-written note for National University of Singapore, School of Computing, Course IT5001: Software Development Fundamentals.
-The materials and referrals used in this note are for revision and organization use only
+The materials and references used in this note are for revision and organization use only.

-- > The content and knowledge in this block means which is not in the slides of this course.
-The understanding for it is optional and not pre-qualified.
+- > The content in this kind of block means which is not in the aspect of this course, which may from references, or self-understanding/translations.
+The understanding for them are not required under this course regulation.

 - The most of the content and material used in this repo are referred from the National University of Singapore.
-Few of contents in the block as mentioned before, are referred from the University of Manchester, Columbia University, website or/and self-organized.
+Few of contents in the block as mentioned before, are referenced from the University of Manchester, Columbia University, website or/and self-organized.

 - **Do not share any content in this repo to anyone without permission, including course material, video, lab assignment and notes.**